Tara Conklin

 Tara Conklin (born 1971) is a New York Times bestselling American author.

+She is a writing coach at The Novelry.

 Biography

 Conklin, who was born in 1971 in St. Croix, United States Virgin Islands, was raised in Stockbridge, Massachusetts.
 As a child, she was an avid reader and enjoyed Bridge to Terabithia and The War of the Worlds.
 Conklin earned her bachelor of arts degree from Yale University, a Master in Law and Diplomacy from the Fletcher School, Tufts University, and a JD from New York University School of Law.